Private water supplies & EHO compliance

 New PWS design

-Designing a new private water supply from scratch to meet Regulation 8 from day one — borehole drilling (via our BG division), storage, treatment, distribution and compliance documentation.
+Designing a new private water supply from scratch to meet the relevant regulatory category from day one — borehole drilling, storage, treatment, distribution and compliance documentation, all by the same in-house team.

 1